m-onz/mzek/README.md

 ## about

-Highly experimental p2p log monitoring and IDS based on secure scuttlebutt (but not affiliated with ssb).
-Logs from machines are stored and gossiped amongst connected peers to get real time events and resilient backups of logs useful for incident response and intrusion detection.
+experimental p2p loghost system build on secure scuttlebutt (ssb)

 ## status

+* not ready!
-in development
+* under active development

 ## modules

-Modules are just ssb-clients that append messages to the nodes feed.
+So far modules are just ssb-clients that append messages to the nodes feed.

 * logfeed: injest a continous log stream
 * tripwire: get an event if a commands output changes